Tunable metamaterial: Tunable NIMs using ferrite material

 Yttrium iron garnet (YIG) films allow for a continuously tunable negative permeability, which results in a tunable frequency range over the higher frequency side of the ferromagnetic resonance of the YIG.
 Complementary negative permittivity is achieved using a single periodic array of copper wires.
 Eight wires were spaced 1 mm apart and a ferromagnetic film of a multi-layered YIG at 400 mm thickness was placed in a K band waveguide.
 The YIG film was applied to both sides of a gadolinium gallium garnet substrate of 0.5 mm thickness.
 Ferromagnetic resonance was induced when the external H magnetic field was applied along the X axis.

 The external magnetic field was generated with an electromagnet.
 Pairs of E–H tuners were connected before and after the waveguide containing the NIM composite.
-The tunability was demonstrated from 18 to 23 GHz.
+The tunability was demonstrated from 18±to GHz.
 Theoretical analysis, which followed, closely matched the experimental results.

 An air gap was built into the structure between the array of copper wires and the YIG.
 This reduces coupling with the ferrite, YIG material.
 When negative permeability is achieved across a range of frequencies, the interaction of the ferrite with the wires in close proximity, reduces the net current flow in the wires.
 This is the same as moving toward positive permittivity.
 This would be an undesired result as the material would no longer be a NIM.
 The separation also reduces the effective loss of the dielectric, induced by the interaction of the wire's self-field with permeability.
 Furthermore, there are two sources of conduction in the copper wire.
 First, the electric field in a (microwave) waveguide creates a current in the wire.
 Second, any arbitrary magnetic field created by the ferrite when it moves into a perpendicular configuration induces a current.
-Additionally, at frequencies where μ is negative, the induced microwave magnetic field is opposite to the field excited in a TE10 mode of propagation in a waveguide.
+Additionally, at frequencies where is negative, the induced microwave magnetic field is opposite to the field excited in a TE10 mode of propagation in a waveguide.
 Hence, the induced current is opposite to the current resulting from the electric field in a waveguide.

 Metamaterial phase shifter

-In aerospace applications (for example) negative index metamaterials are likely candidates for tunable, compact and lightweight phase shifters.
-Because the designated metamaterials can handle the appropriate power levels, have strong dispersion characteristics, and are tunable in the microwave range these show potential to be desirable phase shifters.
+In aerospace applications (for example) negative index metamaterials are likely candidates for tunable, compact and lightweight phase shift modules, because these metamaterials can handle the appropriate power levels, have strong optical dispersion characteristics, and are tunable in the microwave range.